mbwatson/dockerized-django-postgres-nginx/README.md

 ### What does this project accomplish?

-This uses Docker-based scripts to deploy a multi-container Django 2.1 project (container 1) and serve with Nginx (container 2).
+This uses Docker-based scripts to deploy a multi-container Django 2.1 project (container 1) and serve it with Nginx (container 2).
 Some details are outlined below.

 - Python 3.7
 - Django 2.1.2
 - Pipenv virtual environment management
-- (soon) PostgreSQL database
+- PostgreSQL database
 - Gunicorn for serving application
 - Nginx for serving application and static files on separate volumes
 - Assumes separated docker-compose environemt settings, with detailed instruction for achieving this workflow below.